Can Cataracts Cause Blindness?

 Yes — if left untreated, cataracts cause continual loss of vision, eventually leading to legal blindness or even total blindness.

 But when people hear the word "blindness," many assume that severe vision loss is permanent and cannot be cured.
-In the case of blindness caused by cataracts, vision usually can be successfully restored with cataract surgery and implantation of an intraocular lens (IOL).
+In the case of blindness caused by cataracts, vision can typically be successfully restored with cataract surgery and implantation of an intraocular lens (IOL).